rajanwastaken/quartz/content/posts/thoughtful interfaces.md

 The primary issue with education is that it’s standardized—means for self-study are absolutely critical to turn weekly club lessons into meaningful interactions.
 Within my school, I experimented with productive tools that inevitably resulted in the production of a school-wide platform.

-Following my internship at [[camp social|Camp Social]] and work at [[hack club|Hack Club]], I felt comfortable designing and producing large-scale platforms.
+Following my internship at [[camp-social|Camp Social]] and work at [[hack club|Hack Club]], I felt comfortable designing and producing large-scale platforms.
 In the platform, similar to Slack or Snapshot, you can view all communities on the left hand side.
 The default page is a club directory.
 Within each page, there are customized repository views based on the club's themes and objectives.
 Individual organizations/clubs look like this:

 ![[images/Pasted image 20221117175415.png]]